Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: A bijective proof of Theorem

 \begin{lemma} Let $T\in \pbtun$, and let $\mathcal{A}=\{v_{\nodetwo_1},v_{\nodetwo_2},\dots,v_{\nodetwo_{m}}\}$ be an antichain in the attic such that $j_1<j_2<\cdots <j_{m}$.
 Using the notation in Definition~\ref{def: Tree Decomp}, the canopy of $T$ is equal to the following concatenation

 \end{lemma}

-\begin{proof} Recalling the definition of the canopy of a tree, Definition~\ref{def: canopy2}, we label each node in $\node{T}\setminus\{v_n\}$ with a $D$ if it has a right child, or with a $U$ if it does not have a right child.
-Then $w^{(h)}$ is the word read from the labels of the nodes in $[v_{\nodethree_{h}},v_{\nodeone_{h+1}})$ in inorder.
-For $h<m$, the node $v_{\nodeone_h}$ has a right edge, so it is labeled with a $D$.
+\begin{proof} Recalling the definition of the canopy of a tree, Definition~\ref{def: canopy2}, we label each node in $\node{T}\setminus\{v_n\}$ with a $D$ if it has a right child, or with a $U$ if it does not have a right child. {Recall the partitioning \eqref{eq: partition of nodes} of the set $[n]$, which corresponds to a partition of the nodes of $T$, where the interval $[i_h+1,k_h-1]$ corresponds to the set of nodes of $T_h$.
+By Definition~\ref{def: Tree Decomp}, we have that $w^{(h)}$ is the word read from the labels of the nodes in $[v_{\nodethree_{h}},v_{\nodeone_{h+1}})$ in inorder.} For $h<m$, the node $v_{\nodeone_h}$ has a right edge, so it is labeled with a $D$.
 Let $t_h$ be the final node of $T_h$ in inorder.
 Then the word read from the labels of the nodes in $\node{T_h}\setminus\{t_h\}$ in inorder is exactly $\can{T_h}$.
 Since $t_h$ is the last node of $T_h$ in inorder, it does not have a right child, so it is labeled with a $U$.
 By definition, $\can{T}$ is the word read from the labels of the nodes in $\node{T}\setminus\{v_n\}$ in inorder, which is exactly the right-hand side of \eqref{eq: partition of canopy}. \end{proof}

 Figure~\ref{fig: Tree partition} shows a binary tree $T$, together with a choice of antichain $\{v_{\nodetwo_1},v_{\nodetwo_2},v_{\nodetwo_3}\}$.
 Each blue striped region corresponds to an interval of nodes ${[v_{\nodethree_{h}},v_{\nodeone_{h+1}}]}$, and each solid green region corresponds to a subtree ${T_h}$.
 In this case, we have